jcmunozmora/TreesOnFarm_Uganda/README.md

   ## Codes for analysing

-As I want you to catch up with all the analysis we have done, I decided to leave all the analysis we have done so far.
 The codes for analysis are:
   - **08_Analysis** This is a very preliminar analysis in R. I wouldn't use this, yet have a look just in case.
   - **09_labels.do** Here all the labels for the DATA analysis
   - **09_STATA_Analysis.do** THIS IS IMPORTANT!..
 The current tables we have in our paper were made using this codes.